pentandra/lifepreserver/content/blog/opening-knowledge/index.markdown

 ---

-We blogged about [our mission a couple years ago], and it has been fascinating to see how our understanding of it has grown over time.
+We blogged about [our mission a couple years ago], and it has been fascinating to see how our understanding has grown over time.
 {: .intro }

 ---